 I’m still left with questions, but they might contain some answers.
 A number of questions challenge me to live differently once the time of isolation ends: What is it the natural world is calling out for?
 What does ‘constant movement in all things’ mean with regard to how I perceive myself moment to moment?
 What would life be like in Aotearoa if I remembered the principle that nothing stays the same?
 While in this time of reflection, can I give more thought to inequality and poverty which fuel anger, abuse and violence?
 Can I use the gift of being uncertain to explain to those close to me it is possible to feel secure whilst everything is shifting?

-In a different crisis I might ask other questions: Can I trust someone to help me rediscover the confidence I had before the world changed around me?
+During crises I ask myself questions: Can I trust someone to help me rediscover the confidence I had before the world changed around me?
 Is it possible to visit my loss and pain and, at the same time, move to a different, more hopeful focus?
 What do I want to keep from the past and what can I leave behind?
 How can I keep memories safe and allow them to inform my new life?
 What is really important to me as I wonder about renewing who I am?

 Managing emotions

-I've found some ways to manage my thoughts and feelings during this hiatus.
+I've found some ways to manage my thoughts and feelings during a hiatus or a crisis.

 Media in all its forms is focused on describing events and making predictions.
 Misinformation and alerts are common.
 It is good to note reliable measures scientists and researchers offer because they help me gain perspective.
 However, I find it healing to make a call to family or friends instead of trying to separate well-founded knowledge from that being presented as persuasive, alarmist or conspiratorial.
 It is more settling to acknowledge nothing is certain rather than spend the night with new information on my mind.
 It is more energising to wait for tomorrow, knowing time will change my perspectives if I allow that to happen.